alphagov/govuk_sidekiq/README.md

 - Set `REDIS_HOST` and `REDIS_PORT` variables. `GOVUK_APP_NAME` should also be
 set, but this is already done by the default `govuk::app::config`.
-- Make sure puppet starts creates and starts the Procfile worker.
+- Make sure puppet creates and starts the Procfile worker.

 There's no step-by-step guide for this, but [you can copy the config from collections-publisher](https://github.com/alphagov/govuk-puppet/blob/master/modules/govuk/manifests/apps/collections_publisher.pp).

 ### 5. Configure deployment scripts

 Make sure you restart the worker after deploying by adding a hook to the [capistrano scripts in govuk-app-deployment](https://github.com/alphagov/govuk-app-deployment).
-Otherwise the worker will keep running the code.
+Otherwise the worker will keep running old code.

 ```ruby
 # your-application/config/deploy.rb